SimYou/SimYou.github.io/contact.md

 ### Contact Information

-**Email**: info@simyou.com
+**Email**: Lee@simyou.ai

-**Phone**: (555) 123-4567

 ### Office Location

-123 Tech Drive
-San Francisco, CA 94105
+SimYou is proudly a remote-only company.
+A physical mailing address is available upon request.

 ### Connect With Us

 Follow us on social media for the latest updates and news about SimYou.

-We look forward to hearing from you!
+All our social links are available at the bottom of every page.